 |...who wears the army 1902 pattern dress coat with brass "US" and crossed sabers cavalry badges on his collar.
 The crossed sabers device clearly bear the regimental number of "11"

 above but the company of troop letter below is too indistinct to make out.
-On his left breast he wear his U.S. Army sharpshooters qualification badge while his branch of service cords -
+On his left breast he wears his U.S. Army sharpshooters qualification badge while his branch of service cords

-little time serving in the filed with British forces prior to enlistment in the United States Cavalry.
+more that a little time serving in the field with British forces prior to enlistment in the United States Cavalry.

 His identity can only partially be made out by a faint inscription on the lower right hand corner of the photographs mount.
 It reads" Sincerely Yours, Francis ...", his last name being

 more or less undecipherable.
 While trooper Francis may have formerly been a member of the regular British forces there is a possibility that he was a "colonial", possibly Canadian

 or Australian, as imperial contingents did take part in both the Aglo-Boer War and the Edward VII coronation procession.

 Below are two enhanced scans of the inscribed portion of the above photograph.

 Unknown American Photographer